MaiAbdelhameed/JavaScript/README.md

 # JavaScript-Games

-These are just basic JavaScript games to practise and have fun. :)
+These are just basic JavaScript retro games to practise and have fun. :)